fdazen/fda-documentation/point_of_sale.md

 ![555.png]({{site.baseurl}}/images/555.png)

-- You will see the list of POS Points: the system comes with one default one, and you can start by editing this before creating new ones:
+- You will see the list of POS Points: the system comes with a default one, and you can start by editing this before creating new ones:

 ![2.png]({{site.baseurl}}/images/2.png)